Alon-Alush/alon-alush.github.io/_posts/Unpacking/2025-04-26-vmprotectleak.md

 # VMProtect leak

-In 2023, [VMProtect](https://vmpsoft.com/), a commercial virtualization-based protector for executable files, has been leaked — not once, but *twice*.
+In 2023, [VMProtect](https://vmpsoft.com/), a commercial virtualization-based protector for executable files, was leaked — not once, but *twice*.

 First, a dump of the protector popped up in May 2023: